Ankr-network/ankr-docs/docs/staking/bridge/bridge-tokens.md

 1. Open your wallet, find and copy the transaction ID from the **Deposit** operation.
 2. Visit [Ankr Bridge](https://www.ankr.com/staking/bridge/).
 3. Click *Finish Bridge*.
-4. Paste the deposit transation ID in the form and click *Proceed bridge*.
+4. Paste the deposit transaction ID in the form and click *Proceed bridge*.
 5. Check that it brought you to the **Sending progress** page, then continue from Step 6 from **Bridge aMATICb**.